lj-ditrapani/typescript-overview/README.md

 Notes

 - run the app with `npm start`
+- This is a `read, eval, print loop` (REPL) program
 - Result type
     - Another ADT
     - kind & display()
-    - A Class defines a type and a value (contructor function)
+    - A Class defines a type and a value (constructor function)
     - PrintHelpClass, NoopClass & ExitClass constructors are private
 - Todo
     - Todo has a list of items